d04943016/PLQY/README.md

 for streamlit GUI.

-CF.txt in ./data is the callibration file for the instrument.
-The first column is wavelength and the second column is the collibration factors.
+CF.txt in ./data is the callibration file for the instrument. (real intensity = measured intensity X calibration factor) The first column is wavelength and the second column is the collibration factors.

 There should be two columns in the measured data as shown in ./data/PLQY/1~6.